OpenGovIntelligence/json-qb-api-implementation/README.md

 * 0 or more fixed dimension identifiers (optional),
 * mode= URI | label (optional) - if no mode is defined then labels are returned
 * limit = NUMBER (e.g. limit=100) (optional)

+Description: returns a set of observations of the specified cube, that match to the specified fixed dimensions

 Example request 1: